Is Pilates or Yoga better for Posture?

 Both Yoga and Pilates embrace the importance of the mind in controlling the body.
 There is a difference in that yoga seeks to achieve a balance between body, mind and spirit, coming from its religious roots.
 Pilates maintains a mind-body approach to improve physical fitness and posture.

 Yoga, an ancient practice of thousands of years, is a holistic discipline and an integrated health management system.
 It seeks to achieve a balance between body, mind and spirit, originating from ancient Indian religious practices.
 Pilates, on the other hand, is a specific physical system developed by a German anatomist and mechanical genius, Joseph Pilates in the early 20th century to rehabilitate veterans.
 It is a physical system that uses very specific targeted exercises to improve strength, flexibility and posture with a deliberate focus on the core.
 Although Yoga and Pilates are both respected for their numerous health benefits, from offering connection to the body and stress relief, to developing flexibility, strength, control and endurance, Pilates – especially Reformer Pilates is far more effective than Yoga in curing any kind of postural misalignments.
+Both practices place a great deal of importance on breathing, too in slightly different ways.

 Research indicates that working out on a Reformer for minimum 12 weeks can improve posture.
 Another study underlines that 6 months of Reformer Pilates enhances cervical and thoracic spine alignment and may contribute to postural stability and improved performance.